 We want you to get the best offer, so here are some of the other offers that might be available on this card.

-• In-branch offers: Chase occasionally has in-branch exclusive offers on some of its cards.
-We don’t currently know of any increased in-branch offers on this card.
+- In-branch offers: Chase occasionally has in-branch exclusive offers on some of its cards.
+We don’t know of any current in-branch offers.
+When we visited a branch on 6/28/25, we confirmed that there were no in-branch offers available on this card.

 A few things to know before applying: